Edit this page

 Defaults the closest form group around the validating field.

-[up-watch-event='change'] optional
+[up-watch-event='change']

-The event types to observe.
+The type of event to watch.

 See which events to watch.